DOD Requests Information on Chemicals Undergoing TSCA Risk Evaluation

 The group additionally claims that EPA failed to conduct an up-to-date literature search, omitting certain studies conducted since 2019.
 As a result, they argue that the draft overlooks newer evidence linking DCHP to liver toxicity.

-Alongside the Toxic Substances Control Act (TSCA) risk evaluation, DCHP is also part of EPA’s first-ever cumulative risk assessment for a group of five phthalates.
+Alongside the Toxic Substances Control Act (TSCA) risk evaluation, DCHP is also part of EPA’s first-ever cumulative risk assessment for a group of six phthalates.
 A blog post on that effort, published prior to the January 2025 draft, can be found here.

 EPA Again Delays PFAS Reporting Rule